 Your boat is equipped with two automatic impeller-type bilge pumps which are used to pump water out of the bilge.
-Bilge pumps are controlled by automatic bilge pump float switches (autofloat switches) and/or switches at the helm.
-Bilge pumps are wired directly to the battery so they will normally function even when the boat is completely shut down and left unattended.
+The bilge pumps are controlled by automatic bilge pump float switches (autofloat switches) and/or switches at the helm.
+The bilge pumps are wired directly to the battery so they will normally function even when the boat is completely shut down and left unattended.